wealthkernel/api-documentation-guides/docs/webhooks/FAQs.md

 ## What happens with events after I disable a subscription?

-When a subscription is disabled, it stops receiving events, including any ongoing retry request due to transient HTTP error codes.
+When a subscription is disabled, it stops receiving events, including any ongoing retry requests due to transient HTTP error codes.
 If you re-enable a disabled subscription, it will only receive new events.